 Many decisions need to be made when you’re installing or refurbishing your cabinetry.
 One of the decisions that’s easy to overlook is the finish you’ll use for the cabinets.
 While seemingly small, this decision can play a huge part in determining the final visual result of all of your hard work.
-Here are five types of kitchen cabinet finishes to examine in your home and the pros and cons of each.
+Here is a wood finish guide that goes through five types of kitchen cabinet finishes and the pros and cons of each.

 The first type of finish for your kitchen cabinetry worth knowing about is the natural look.
 This is a style that keeps things simple and doesn’t alter the wood’s appearance.
 Instead, there’s a clear protective layer applied over the wood that’ll showcase its raw look.
 This keeps the wood’s natural beauty visible while allowing it to be protected.
 One important thing to remember about natural finishes is that some woods last longer than others, so keep this in mind when choosing the materials for the project.